dojo/dojo.io/site/source/_posts/2017/11/17-Dojo-2-Beta-4/Dojo-2-Beta-4.md

 ## Integrated virtual DOM

 This was the biggest fundamental change for the Beta 4 release.
 Instead of depending on the [Maquette](https://maquettejs.org/) virtual DOM library, we realised that our specialised requirements and needs were better solved in the medium and long term by integrating it directly.
-So in Beta 4 we have replace Maquette with `@dojo/widget-core/vdom`.
+So in Beta 4 we have replaced Maquette with `@dojo/widget-core/vdom`.

 This has allowed us to directly merge our abstraction of widgets and virtual DOM nodes with the virtual DOM nodes that get rendered to the DOM.
 This increases the performance of the widgeting system, but also allowed us to make other performance and memory improvements to the widgeting system.